 - The multi-purpose trails will provide a new connection with the Gore Meadows Community Park, Claireville Conservation Area and beyond.
 This will provide important new options for active transportation on the east side of the city.

 The City has signed an agreement to purchase the property, not the golf business.
 The price in the Agreement of Purchase and Sale is $9 million plus a $2.6 million contribution for capital improvements.
 The purchase price includes the clubhouse building, land around the building (to be used as overflow parking), and surrounding parcels of land.
 The capital improvement contribution will enable the seller to do the work necessary to convert the clubhouse to a public recreation centre.

 The vast majority of the funds will come from development charges (paid by developers), with only approximately $500,000 in tax dollars required to complete the purchase.

 The decision to purchase the Riverstone clubhouse and surrounding lands was based on extensive consultation with Brampton residents, community groups, and businesses during the development of the Parks and Recreation Master Plan

-The new recreation centre is expected to open to the public in 2019, after the seller has completed the necessary renovations.
+The new community centre is expected to open to the public in 2019, after the seller has completed the necessary renovations.
 By purchasing an existing facility, the City will be able to provide this much-needed community centre five to seven years earlier than if it built new.